 Island Chicken Bites

-I overcooked these one time I made them, but saved them by serving them with a dip made from a bit of sour cream mixed with Ketjap manis, which is an Indonesian sweetened soy sauce.
+These are nice and well seasoned on their own, but also try serving them with a dip made from a bit of sour cream mixed with Ketjap manis, which is an Indonesian sweetened soy sauce.
+Add 2 tablespoons of the Ketjap manis, taste, and then add more if you like.
 You could also use a combo of molasses and soy sauce with the sour cream, and maybe another squeeze of lime juice, too.

 - 2 tablespoons soy sauce